-The are many ways to fight the battle to defend innocent prenatal life.
+The are many ways to fight the battle to defend innocent prenatal children.
 The ultimate solution to any conflict is diplomacy, solving the problem before it reaches the point where people must die.
 In the battle over abortion, the vast majority of casualties are preborn children who are incapable of mounting a diplomatic campaign, protesting at state or federal capitol buildings, or advocating for their right to life.
 That is where the pro-life movement comes in — we carry the water for our defenseless developing children.
 But what if this conflict between mothers and their children could be avoided all together?
 Wouldn’t that be the ultimate solution?

 Non-abortifacient birth control is that solution.
 Some have religious objections to birth control, but isn’t re-evaluating this dogma an infinitely better compromise to make than having to fight against abortion after the child has been conceived?
 Prior to conception, the sperm and the egg are just individual cells with the potential, when joined, to create life.
 If life is not desired, then everything possible to keep these two DNA carriers separated should be employed.
 There are so many options available, and they should always be used in combination with each other.
 The female should use one or more types and the male should add the additional layer of a condom.
 There are several combinations that will fit different lifestyles and circumstances.

 Abstinence is not an effective means of birth control because we all know that we, as human beings, are often incapable of resisting the primal urges that (happily) present themselves from time-to-time.

 Counting on male withdrawal is simply deluding yourself and relying solely on the male to control himself, and we all know that is an unrealistic expectation.